 E-2 Visa Lawyers in London: Our E-2 Client Charter

-Our E-2 lawyers exclusively practice investment visa law.
-In London, our lawyers advise UK entrepreneurs, investors, and families on E-2 visa applications presented through the U.S. Embassy in London.
+Our E-2 visa lawyers exclusively practice investment visa law.
+In London, our team advises UK entrepreneurs, investors, and families on E-2 visa applications presented through the U.S. Embassy in London.
+As a US-licensed firm with London-based solicitors, we sit at the intersection of US immigration law and UK client service standards.

-• All of our E-2 visa lawyers are licenced to the practice of law in the United States.
+- All of our E-2 visa lawyers are licensed to the practice of law in the United States.

-• Our lawyers do not use unlicenced case managers on any file.
+- Our lawyers do not use unlicensed case managers on any file.

-• Unlike competitors, our Managing Partner will always be a licenced E-2 lawyer.
+- Unlike competitors, our Managing Partner will always be a licensed E-2 lawyer and is avialable to every London client.

-Appointments are available in person, by phone, or online.
+Appointments are available in person in our office in Canary Wharf, London City, London West End, Nine Elms (Consular Interview Suite opposite US Embassy) by phone, or online.
 Our UK offices are in central London, Milton Keynes, and Edinburgh.

 A London-Based U.S. Immigration Firm with First-Hand E-2 Experience